-Baldwin County, Alabama, has developed this Flood Hazard Management Plan update to enhance the resilience of its unincorporated areas against flood hazards and other related risks.
+Baldwin County, Alabama has developed this Flood Hazard Management Plan (FHMP) update to enhance the resilience of its unincorporated areas against flood hazards and other related risks.
 The purpose of this plan is to reduce or eliminate flood-related risks to both people and property, addressing the unique challenges faced by the county.
 Through a collaborative planning process involving local stakeholders, including county departments, citizens, and various agencies, this plan aims to identify, assess, and mitigate flood hazards effectively.

-The plan was developed under the guidance of the Baldwin County Floodplain Management Planning Committee (FMPC), adhering to the Federal Emergency Management Agency (FEMA) guidelines.
-The committee performed a thorough risk assessment, identifying and profiling flood hazards that pose a significant threat to the county.
+The plan was developed under the guidance of the Baldwin County Flood Hazard Management Plan Committee (FHMPC), adhering to the Federal Emergency Management Agency (FEMA) guidelines.
+The FHMPC performed a thorough risk assessment, identifying and profiling flood hazards that pose a significant threat to the county.

 These hazards include:

-- Flood: 100-/500-year
+- Flood: 100-/500-Year

-- Flood: stormwater/localized flooding
+- Flood: Stormwater/Localized Flooding

-- Hurricane and tropical storms (including storm surge)
+- Hurricane and Tropical Storms (Including Storm Surge)

-- Coastal bank erosion
+- Coastal Bank Erosion

-- Dam/levee failure
+- Dam/Levee Failure

-- Changing future conditions and sea level rise
+- Changing Future Conditions and Sea Level Rise